-Five Reasons to Become a Police Officer
+7 Reasons to Become a Police Officer

-Some Rewards of a Law Enforcement Career
+The Rewards of a Career in Law Enforcement

-Police Officers Have an Opportunity to Save Lives Every Day
+An Opportunity to Save Lives Every Day

-You'll frequently find yourself in a position to save someone's life.
-It may be a life-and-death situation involving pulling a victim out of a crashed car or providing first aid and basic life support to a shooting victim before paramedics arrive.
-But aside from these obvious examples, your mere presence may save countless lives that you'll never know about.
+You'll frequently find yourself in positions where you can literally save someone's life.
+It might be a life-and-death situation that involves pulling a victim out of a crashed car, or providing first aid and basic life support to a shooting victim before paramedics arrive.
+But aside from these obvious, dramatic examples, your mere presence might save countless lives that you might never know about.

 Police Officers Can Help People Make Better Choices

 Police officers often encounter people when they're at their worst.
-Drug addicts, gang members, thieves, spousal abusers and people who drive under the influence of alcohol or drugs are just a few examples.
+Drug addicts, gang members, thieves, spousal abusers, and people who drive under the influence of alcohol or drugs are just a few examples.

 A Police Officer's Job Is Never Routine

 Not only does each shift have the potential to be different from the last, but the opportunities to diversify your job tasks are usually abundant.
 Are you tired of patrol?
 Find out what's involved in transferring into investigations.
 Bored of investigating traffic crashes?
 Consider working toward becoming a K-9 officer.

 Police Officers Are Problem Solvers

-Officers often work with individuals in conflict to come up with mutually agreeable solutions.
+Officers often work with individuals in conflict to come up with often mutually agreeable solutions.
 With the advent of community-oriented policing, a great deal of police work now involves helping people solve problems to keep them out of the criminal justice system rather than put them in it.

 Police Officers Are Proud to Serve Their Communities